itk-dev/openid-connect/README.md

 ## Flow

-When a user wishes to authenticate themselves, we create an instance of `OpenIdConfigurationProvider` and direct them to the authorization url.
+When a user wishes to authenticate themselves, we create an instance of `OpenIdConfigurationProvider` and direct them to the authorization url this provides.
-Here the user can authenticate using their Azure B2C login, and if successful be redirected back the uri provided.
+Here the user can authenticate and if successful be redirected back the uri provided.

 ## Coding standard tests